Todd-Kridel/TK-Social-Network-API/README.md

   [ route title in Insomnia: User -- Delete By /ID and Also Delete User Reference From Associated Thoughts and Reactions]

-> **BONUS: Additionally DELETE all of the thought records and embedded reaction records that are associated with a user record that is deleted.**
+> **BONUS (COMPLETED): Additionally DELETE all of the thought records and embedded reaction records that are associated with a user record that is deleted.**

 Additional User features/routes: